Nathanael Greene: Early life and education

-Greene was born on August 7, 1742 [O.S.], on Forge Farm at Potowomut in the township of Warwick, Rhode Island, which was then part of British America.
+Greene was born in 1742 on Forge Farm at Potowomut in the township of Warwick, Rhode Island, which was then part of the Colony of Rhode Island and Providence Plantations in British America.
 He was the second son of Mary Mott and Nathanael Greene Sr., a prosperous Quaker merchant and farmer.
 Greene was descended from John Greene and Samuel Gorton, both of whom were founding settlers of Warwick.
-Greene had two older half-brothers from his father's first marriage, and was one of six children born to Nathanael and Mary.
+Greene had two older half-brothers from his father's first marriage and was one of six children born to Nathanael and Mary.
 Due to religious beliefs, Greene's father discouraged book learning, as well as dancing and other activities.
 Nonetheless, Greene convinced his father to hire a tutor, and he studied mathematics, the classics, law, and various works of the Age of Enlightenment.
 At some point during his childhood, Greene gained a slight limp that would remain with him for the rest of his life.

 In 1770, Greene moved to Coventry, Rhode Island, to take charge of the family-owned foundry, and he built a house in Coventry called Spell Hall.
 Later in the year, Greene and his brothers inherited the family business after their father's death.
-Greene began to assemble a large library that included military histories by authors like Caesar, Frederick the Great, and Maurice de Saxe.
+Greene began to assemble a large library that included military histories by authors like Julius Caesar, Frederick the Great, and Maurice de Saxe.

 Family

-In July 1774, Greene married the nineteen-year-old Catharine Littlefield, a niece-by-marriage of his distant cousin, William Greene, an influential political leader in Rhode Island.
-That same year, one of Greene's younger brothers married a daughter of Samuel Ward, a prominent Rhode Island politician who became an important political ally until his death in 1776.
+In July 1774, Greene married the nineteen-year-old Catharine Littlefield, a niece by marriage of his distant cousin, William Greene, an influential political leader in Rhode Island.
+The same year, one of Greene's younger brothers married a daughter of Samuel Ward, a prominent Rhode Island politician who became an important political ally until his death in 1776.
 Greene and Catherine's first child was born in 1776, and they had six more children between 1777 and 1786.

 American Revolutionary War

 Prelude to war

-After the French and Indian War (1754–1763), the British parliament began imposing new policies designed to raise revenue from British America for a war that colonists had played a pivotal role in instigating.
+After the French and Indian War (1754–1763), the British parliament began imposing new policies designed to raise revenue from British America for a war which colonists had played a pivotal role in instigating.
 After British official William Dudington seized a vessel owned by Greene and his brothers, Greene filed an ultimately successful lawsuit against Dudington for damages.
 While the lawsuit was pending, Dudington's vessel was torched by a Rhode Island mob in what became known as the Gaspee Affair.
 In the aftermath of the Gaspee Affair, Greene became increasingly alienated from the British.
 At the same time, Greene drifted away from his father's Quaker faith, and he was suspended from Quaker meetings in July 1773.
-In 1774, after the passage of measures that colonials derided as the "Intolerable Acts," Greene helped organize a state militia unit known as the Kentish Guards.
+In 1774, after the passage of measures that colonials derided as the "Intolerable Acts", Greene helped organize a state militia unit known as the Kentish Guards.
 Because of his limp, Greene was not selected as an officer in the militia.